Balineisenbart/Push_Swap/README.md

 !!! replace or rewrite ft_split & free_split_array(in utils.c) , replace printfw/ ft_printf!!!

-check if malloc fails, does it need to be freed?

 Step 1: Parse Input
 X ---- Convert input arguments into integers and store them in stack A.
 X ---- Ensure error handling: